 The show managed to doubly subvert this in its second season - the hype in the lead-up to the last episode of February sweeps mostly focused on a straight kiss between a girl and a gay guy.
 Also, it's interesting to note that the very next episode after sweeps was the one where Santana gives her Anguished Declaration of Love to Brittany, and it didn't show them doing anything as obscene as they'd done in other episodes.

-A Sweeps Week Lesbian Hookup (since the characters were never shown to actually kiss, but we do see them both pre- and post-coital) occurred in "I Do" between Santana (an out lesbian) and Quinn, now a guest star who as of now isn't scheduled to reappear any time soon.
+A Sweeps Week Lesbian Hookup (since the characters were never shown to actually kiss, but we do see them both pre- and post-coital) occurred in "I Do" between Santana (an out lesbian) and Quinn, now a guest star.
+Though to be fair to the show, the episode also had Finn and Rachel and Kurt and Blaine, two very popular broken up couples, hook up as well in what was clearly a fan tease, so the show wasn't just using the lesbian hook up for ratings.

 Boston Public had a sweeps week episode in which Sheila, a Psycho Lesbian student stalks Kimberly, a teacher.
 The preview showed Sheila telling Kimberly "I love you."
 Both characters are Put on a Bus after this episode.